zoraidarestrepo/quantigration-rma-project/README.md

 - Explored return trends by product, customer, and status
 - Validated relationships using SQL joins (Customers → Orders → RMA)

+### Data Analysis

+1. Customer Order Behavior

+Analysis showed clear patterns in how customers interact with the company:

+- Some customers place multiple orders, while others have only a single transaction.
+- High-volume customers tend to generate more RMAs, suggesting a direct relationship between order frequency and return frequency.
+- Customer information was complete and correctly mapped to Orders, ensuring reliable trend analysis.

+Key insight:
+Customers with more frequent purchase activity naturally exhibit higher return counts, indicating a proportional relationship rather than a quality issue.

+2. Product Return Trends

+By joining Orders and RMA records, product-level return patterns were identified:

+- Certain products appeared more frequently in RMA records than others.
+- Return reasons varied by product, suggesting differences in quality, customer expectation, or use cases.
+- Products with repeated similar return reasons may require quality review or updated customer instructions.

+Key insight:
+A small subset of products accounted for a large share of RMAs, following a classic “80/20” pattern—valuable for targeting improvements.

+3. Return Reasons Analysis

+Return reasons provided insight into why customers initiate RMAs:

+- Common themes included defective components, performance issues, and incorrect orders.
+- Some return reasons were operational (e.g., “ordered wrong model”), while others pointed to technical failure.
+- Standardizing return reasons helped simplify classification and reporting.

+Key insight:
+Many returns were preventable (incorrect orders, misunderstanding of product specs), suggesting opportunities for improved product descriptions or customer guidance.

+4. RMA Status Workflow

+The RMA Status field (“Open,” “Closed,” “In Progress,” etc.) revealed operational insights:

+- Most RMAs progressed through the workflow as expected.
+- Open and In-Progress RMAs clustered around certain dates, indicating workload peaks.
+- Closed RMAs were consistent with proper processing procedures.

+Key insight:
+Tracking RMA status over time can help identify bottlenecks in the return process and improve turnaround time.

+5. Time Between Order and Return

+The time interval between order date and return date highlighted potential issues:

+- Very short return intervals may signal product quality issues or customer dissatisfaction.
+- Longer intervals often indicated slow progression to identifying a defect or delayed customer action.
+- Patterns varied by product type.

+Key insight:
+Products with consistently short order-to-return times may require deeper investigation for underlying defects.

+6. End-to-End Relationship Analysis

+By linking Customers → Orders → RMA, the complete return behavior could be evaluated:

+- Identified which customers generated the most RMAs.
+- Mapped which products were most frequently involved in returns.
+- Helped determine whether returns stemmed from isolated events or persistent issues tied to specific customers, orders, or products.

+Key insight:
+The integrated relational model enables full traceability—critical for quality control, customer support, and operational decision-making.